The Saint Mary-of-the-Woods Historic District Committee has planned the following events:

 Most of the historic buildings in the District were designed by Bohlen and Son architects of Indianapolis, making it the largest representative grouping of work from one of the nation’s longest-lived and most prolific architectural firms.
 Many Bohlen designed buildings are still in existence across Indiana today.

-The “Stories” exhibit has been made possible through a Historic Preservation Education Grant from Indiana Landmarks, Indiana Humanities, and the National Endowment for the Humanities, and by the Vigo County Convention and Visitors Bureau.
+The “Stories” exhibit has been made possible through a Historic Preservation Education Grant from Indiana Landmarks, Indiana Humanities, and the National Endowment for the Humanities, and by the Terre Haute Convention and Visitors Bureau.
 Funding also supported reprinting of a brochure about Saint Mary-of-the-Woods Historic District, which will be available at the exhibit.

 The brochure and exhibit are activities of the Historic District Committee of SMWC and SPSMW.
 Committee chair Susan Dolle said, “Since the historic district was placed on the National Register in 2017, the committee has worked to create awareness about this unique, beautiful and historically significant place.
 The buildings reflect a presence and grace befitting the ideals of the founding Catholic order and the institution they established as one of the first higher education venues for women in the United States.”